-Primary / Secondary legislation: Financial Market Infrastructure Act (FMIA) and Financial Market Infrastructure Ordinance (FMIO): To strengthen market transparency and financial stability, the Swiss Federal Council launched a reform package that fully implements the G-20 commitments on OTC derivatives and brings financial market infrastructure including trading venues in line with international standards.
+Regulation / Guidelines: Financial Market Infrastructure Act (FMIA) and Financial Market Infrastructure Ordinance (FMIO):

+To strengthen market transparency and financial stability, the Swiss Federal Council launched a reform package that fully implements the G-20 commitments on OTC derivatives and brings financial market infrastructure including trading venues in line with international standards.
 This package also contains new elements on market integrity and came into force on January 1st 2016.
-For parts of the new provisions a transitional period will be granted (transaction reporting, etc.).
-The legislation strengthens pre- and post-transparency requirements for exchanges, multilateral trading systems and organized trading systems and introduces a series of waivers that corresponds to international standards.
 In terms of new trading technology, FMIA/FMIO introduce specific requirements such as the identification of trading members using algorithmic trading, algo flagging and adequate systems and processes to maintain an orderly market in the presence of high trading volumes caused by algorithmic and high frequency trading.
 In general, FMIO requires trading venues to have adequate systems and processes in place to process peak trading volumes and to maintain an orderly market under stressed conditions.
 Trades have to be rejected if breaching predefined price or volume thresholds and there must be trading halts and circuit breakers in place.

-Regulation / Guidelines: FINMA has revised and published its Circular on the duty to report securities transactions and introduced a new Circular on Organized Trading Systems.
+In the context of the new regulation, FINMA has consequently revised and published its Circular on the duty to report securities transactions and introduced a new Circular on Organized Trading Systems which both came into force by January 2018.
+The new reporting transaction regime was wholly implemented by securities dealers by October 2018.

+Other actions:

-Other actions: Dark Pools: FINMA conducted Alternative Trading Platform (ATP; including ATS, MTF, SI and Broker-dealer crossing network) Supervisory Reviews at the two major Swiss banks.
-The purpose of this review was mainly: - to assess management oversight and organizational set-up; - to review the respective policies, procedures and guidelines and assess the overall governance; - to understand the key risks regarding the operation of ATPs; - to assess the design of the key controls to prevent and - to detect these risks, as well as their operating effectiveness and to examine independent reviews and self-assessments, dentified weaknesses and remediation actions taken.
-In our view, the key risks regarding the operation of ATPs include: (1) reputational and litigation risks, (2) system stability issues and (3) market risks due to operational failures as well as counterparty risks.
+Dark Pools: FINMA reviewed Alternative Trading Platform (ATP; including ATS, MTF, SI and Broker-dealer crossing network) Supervisory Reviews at the two major Swiss banks.
+The purpose of this review was mainly:

+- to assess management oversight and organizational set-up; - to review the respective policies, procedures and guidelines and assess the overall governance; - to understand the key risks regarding the operation of ATPs; - to assess the design of the key controls to prevent and - to detect these risks, as well as their operating effectiveness and to examine independent reviews and self-assessments, identified weaknesses and remediation actions taken.

+In our view, the key risks regarding the operation of ATPs include: (1) reputational and litigation risks, (2) system stability issues and (3) market risks due to operational failures as well as counter party risks.
 In addition, the regulation of ATPs is increasing on a global scale.
 High Frequency Trading: FINMA started to gather information on the volume of HFT in the Swiss exchange landscape.
-FINMA proactively initiated an in-depth-analysis of the control procedures of specific HF-Traders.
-In addition, FINMA analyzed a Swiss Dark Pool"s Service related to the maintenance of a fair and orderly trading system including appropriate systems of market supervision.
+FINMA pro-actively initiated an in-depth-analysis of the control procedures of specific HF-Traders.
+In addition, FINMA analyzed a Swiss Dark Pool's Service related to the maintenance of a fair and orderly trading system including appropriate systems of market supervision.